aspen-howar/aurelia-component-extension/README.md

 - `component-name.html` - HTML template with proper structure
 - `component-name.less` - LESS stylesheet with component-specific styling

+### Creating Component Folders

+When creating a component folder, the extension generates a directory containing the three files mentioned above, allowing for better organization of components.

 ### Deleting Components

 When you delete any component file, the extension automatically removes all related files to keep your workspace clean.